aryx/ocaml-elm-playground/README.md

 --------------

-The OCaml `elm_playground` package allows you to easily create pictures, animations, and even video games using an API that really simplifies how to view the computer and its devices (the screen, keyboard, and mouse).
+The OCaml `elm_playground` package allows you to easily create *pictures*, *animations*, and even *video games* in a portable way using an API that really simplifies how to view the computer and its devices (the screen, keyboard, and mouse).

-The goal is similar to the old [`graphics` package](https://github.com/ocaml/graphics).
+The goal is similar to the old [`graphics` package](https://github.com/ocaml/graphics) but goes even further in terms of simplification.

-The main API is defined in a single [Playground.mli](https://github.com/aryx/ocaml-elm-playground/blob/master/playground/Playground.mli) and is implemented by two backends:
+The main API is defined in a single [Playground.mli](https://github.com/aryx/ocaml-elm-playground/blob/master/playground/Playground.mli) module and is implemented by two backends:
- - a native (SDL-based) backend to run your game in a terminal
+ - a *native* (SDL-based) backend to run your game in a terminal
- - a web (vdom-based) backend to run your game in a browser
+ - a *web* (vdom-based) backend to run your game in a browser

 Here is for example a simple [Snake game](https://aryx.github.io/ocaml-elm-playground/games/Snake.html) you can run from your browser (use the arrow keys to change the direction of the snake and eat the ball to grow your length).
-You can run the same game in a terminal without changing a line of code.
+You can run the same game in a terminal *without changing a line of code*.

 Install
 --------------